$1,000 LASIK Discount Washington DC

 Consistent eye exams are the best way to prevent or detect narrow-angle glaucoma before symptoms become severe.
 A qualified ophthalmologist will conduct the following tests to diagnose glaucoma:

-• Perimetry: an exam that measures your field of vision
+• Perimetry: This exam measures your field of vision.

 These tests will not be conducted during every visit, and they are not all necessary for everyone.
 If you already have glaucoma, these tests can measure whether or not it has progressed or if treatment is working.
 Be prepared to discuss your family history of glaucoma or other medical conditions during visits.